Laverne Cox: Career

 In September 2019, Cox brought ACLU attorney Chase Strangio as her date to the 2019 Emmy Awards, and carried a custom rainbow clutch featuring the phrases "Oct 8", "Title VII", and "Supreme Court".
 This action was in reference to the U.S. Supreme Court case R.G. & G.R.
 Harris Funeral Homes Inc. v.
 Equal Employment Opportunity Commission, in which Strangio was one of the lawyers representing Aimee Stephens, a trans woman who was fired from her job at a funeral home.
 Cox and Strangio spoke to reporters on the red carpet about the upcoming court case.
 Cox executive produced the documentary Disclosure: Trans Lives on Screen, which premiered on Netflix on January 27, 2020.

 In May 2021, E! announced that Cox would become the host of Live from the Red Carpet starting in January 2022, replacing Giuliana Rancic.
 In December 2021, she was cast in Netflix's dystopian fantasy film The Uglies directed by McG, based on a book of the same name by Scott Westerfeld.

 In 2024, Cox competed in season twelve of The Masked Singer as "Chess Piece" where Nikki Glaser (who performed "Snowstorm" in season eight) served as her Mask Ambassador.
 She was eliminated on "Barbie Night".

 In April 2025, Cox hosted Billboard's Women in Music.

 In June 2025, Cox served as one of WorldPride DC's grand marshals alongside Reneé Rapp.

+In November 2025, Cox announced her upcoming memoir, Transcendent.
+The book was released in June 2026.

+In a June 2026 interview, Cox noted that she depends on public speaking engagements and brand ambassadorships in addition to acting, but has lost 90% of her income over the past two years due to actions by the Trump administration targeting things deemed as related to diversity, equity, and inclusion (DEI), or to "gender ideology".

 Impact

-Cox has been noted by her LGBT peers, and many others, for being a trailblazer for the transgender community, and has won numerous awards for her activist approach in spreading awareness.
+Cox has been noted by her LGBTQ peers, and many others, for being a trailblazer for the transgender community, and has won numerous awards for her activist approach in spreading awareness.
 Her impact and prominence in the media has led to a growing conversation about transgender culture, specifically transgender women, and how being transgender intersects with one's race.
 She is the first transgender person to be on the cover of Time magazine, be nominated for a Primetime Emmy, and have a wax work in Madame Tussauds, as well as the first transgender woman to win a Daytime Emmy as an executive producer.
 In May 2016, Cox was awarded an Honorary Doctorate from The New School in New York City for her progressive work in the fight for gender equality.